New $58 Device Can Defeat iOS USB Restricted Mode

 Once USB Restricted Mode is engaged on a device, no data communications occur over

-If anything, an iPhone in USB Restricted Mode acts as a dumb battery pack: in can be charged,
+If anything, an $58 iPhone in USB Restricted Mode acts as a dumb battery pack: it can be

-but cannot be identified as a smart device.
-This effectively blocks forensic tools from being able
+charged but cannot be identified as a smart device.
+This effectively blocks forensic tools

-to crack passcodes if the iPhone spent more than one hour locked.
-Since law enforcement needs
+to $58 crack passcodes if the iPhone spent more than one hour locked.
+Since law

-obvious way to break USB Restricted Mode once it is already engaged.
-However, we discovered
+the obvious way to break USB Restricted Mode once it is already engaged.
+However,

 down to the “Mitigation” chapter).